AlbinMartinsson/master_thesis/Programming/mbed-os-example-sockets/readme.md

 # Future work and modifications.

 ## Secure mode
 This example needs to implement HTTPS some time in the future.
 There is support in this library for HTTPS.
+I have had issues with the certificates and the format of those.

 ## Continuously provide temperature data.
 Right now the temperature is only posted once, to make this somewhat useful it should post continuously.